|Departure Date: 06-08-2022||Status: Guaranteed departure||Price: 650 €||Duration: 8 days|

 The city of Plovdiv is a unique place when it comes to history and culture.
-Here you can walk between ancient Roman theaters and fortresses on one side and the colourful and charming houses of the Bulgarian Revival period on the other.
+Here you can walk between ancient Roman theaters on one side and the colourful houses of the Bulgarian Revival period on the other.
 Continuing to Etara and Koprivshtitsa, we will learn more about the traditional crafts and lifestyle of the people during that period.
-In the Rila mountains, we will admire the extraordinary frescoes of Rila Monastery - the biggest monastery in Bulgaria and in the town of Melnik we will be testing the local red wine, while enjoying the views of the sandstone pyramids surrounding the town.
+In the Rila mountains, we will admire the extraordinary frescoes of Rila Monastery - the biggest monastery in Bulgaria.
+In the town of Melnik we will be testing the local red wine, while enjoying the views of the sandstone pyramids surrounding the town.

 Except from history and nature, there is one more thing Bulgarians are especially proud of - their roses.
 The country is a world-leading producer of rose oil.
 Bulgaria has a long history of rose oil production and is now one of the leading producers in the world.
 Roses take a central part in the Bulgarian culture, especially in the region known as The Valley of Roses.
 Every year the Rose Festival takes place in the region and there is even a museum dedicated to the rose, which will be one of the highlights of our trip.

 ♦ Plovdiv – the second Bulgarian city in population and size after the capital, Plovdiv is famous for the Old Town with charming houses decorated with colourful ornaments.